 Once these requirements have been met, your skills and experience are the most important factor in being accepted on your desired program, which will be further detailed in your planning stages.

 How do I find the right program/project for me?

-You might prefer a certain type of accommodation, maybe you want to be located in a rural setting, or on a specific project.
+You might prefer a certain type of accommodation, maybe you want to be located in a rural setting or on a specific project.
 There is a lot to think about, but the more time you put into researching the available destinations, the more informed your decision will be.
-This means when it comes time to pack your bags, you can set off knowing what you’ve signed up for and that a life-changing experience awaits you!
+This means when it comes time to pack your bags, you can set off knowing that what you’ve signed up for is exactly what you want and that a life-changing experience awaits you!

 IVHQ offers projects in Childcare, Teaching, Sports, Art and Music, Medical and Health, Wildlife and Animal Care, Environment and Conservation, Construction and Renovation, NGO support, Community Development, Elderly Care and Special Needs Care.

 Another way to find something that suits you is to first choose where you want to volunteer.
 There are more than 50 destinations to choose from, and you may find that some appeal to you more than others.
 You may already know where you want to go.
 If that’s the case and you’re happy to help out wherever you’re most needed, pick your preferred program destination and see if it has a project that you’d like to work on.

 There’s no right or wrong way to find the best combination for you - but with so many to choose from, you’re sure to find a good fit!

 IVHQ programs attract a broad range of volunteers from all walks of life, and while most of these volunteers are young adults, there is a growing number of volunteers over 50 going abroad.
 Volunteers travel abroad year-round on a range of programs, so it’s hard to predict exactly who will be taking part on your selected program.